HusamettinYilmazz/Group-Activity-Recognition/README.md

 - The most frequent confusions occur between:
   - Right winpoint vs. Left winpoint

-This behavior is likely due to the pooling of the 12 players from both teams when transitioning from the individual/personal level to the frame/group level.
-By grouping all players into one unit, the model loses spatial and direction information regarding player positions.
+The observed performance degradation can be attributed to the aggregation of all 12 players—across both teams—during the transition from player-level to frame-level representation via pooling.
+This approach inherently discards spatial and directional information critical to understanding inter-player dynamics.

-When the teams are grouped and processed seperatly before concatenation, the player position information is retained.
-This suggests that a more careful handling of player positions could improve model performance, as observed in Baseline 8.
+By contrast, processing players from each team independently prior to concatenation preserves intra-team spatial structure and relative positioning.
+This design choice, as implemented in Baseline 8, highlights the importance of maintaining structured spatial information, suggesting that more granular handling of player positions can lead to improved model fidelity and overall performance.

 #### Baseline 8 Confusion Matrix
 <img src="modeling/outputs/Baseline_8/V1.0/test_conf_matrix.png" alt="Baseline 8 test confusion matrix" width="60%">